 Are you a victim of job discrimination?
-Reporting an actual case of discrimination in the workplace is not easy to deal with, even if the victim believes he or she is doing the right thing, whether it is personally observed or experienced.
+Reporting an actual case of discrimination in the workplace is difficult.
+This is even if the victim believes he or she is doing the right thing, whether personally observed or experienced.

 Indeed, it is a big challenge that an individual employee would risk to take, including the fear of being punished, terminated, or subjected to negative consequences.
 There is a big possibility that history would repeat itself if they would opt not to speak up.

 This happens when someone in a company treats an employee or worker in an illegal and negative manner either through physical or verbal harassment, denying a job, decreased salaries and benefits, getting fired from the job, and other unfair acts.

 Other examples of job discrimination are the following: